Meet AERO's Board and senior managers.

 Barry Sandison has held a long interest in the better use of data to respond to key social issues.
 He is known across the Australian Public Service (APS) and state and territory agencies for his interest and leadership in data and information management.
 His recent focus is on supporting the not-for-profit sector in enhancing its data capabilities.

-Barry is on the Boards of Australia’s National Research Organisation for Women’s Safety (ANROWS), the Alcohol and Drug Foundation (ADF), the National Centre for Vocational Education Research (NCVER) and Raw Potential, a small Canberra-based not-for-profit providing support to vulnerable youth.
-He is also a member of the Aged Care Quality and Safety Advisory Council.
+Barry is on the Boards of Australia’s National Research Organisation for Women’s Safety (ANROWS), the Alcohol and Drug Foundation (ADF) and the National Centre for Vocational Education Research (NCVER).
 Barry also consults on the better use of ‘people data’, as well as general organisational governance.

 Our senior managers